What Is Carney Complex?

 Carney complex is a rare genetic disorder (multiple endocrine neoplasia syndrome) characterized by an increased risk of multiple benign tumors (familial multiple neoplasias).

 The condition is associated with skin pigment abnormalities, myxomas, which are benign or noncancerous connective tissue tumors, and several other tumors of the endocrine (hormone-producing) glands, such as the adrenal gland.
-The specific symptoms and severity of Carney complex can vary greatly from one person to another.
+The specific symptoms and severity of Carney complex can vary significantly from one person to another.

-At Urology of Greater Atlanta, the surgeons offer various treatments for adrenal cancer, depending on your condition’s severity and overall health needs.
+At Urology of Greater Atlanta, our surgeons offer various treatments for adrenal cancer, depending on your condition’s severity and overall health needs.
 Your treatment plan could include medication, radiation, or chemotherapy.
 In some cases, surgery may be necessary to remove the tumor or your adrenal glands.

 What Causes Carney Complex?

 Mutations of the PRKAR1A gene are responsible for most cases of Carney complex.
-These mutations may occur with no family history or inherited as an autosomal dominant trait.
+These mutations may occur with no family history or be inherited as an autosomal dominant trait.